Divyesh06/NotInYourHead/README.md

 ___

-This website was made with basic HTML/CSS/JavaScript for the purpose of a college assignment
+This website was made with basic HTML/CSS/JavaScript for the purpose of a college assignment.
+To test this website, download the repository and open index.html